Manage segments

 Attribute name Description Session Example

-autotrackClick To track when and where a visitor clicks on a webpage.
+autotrackClick To track when and where a visitor clicks a webpage.
 For more information, see autotrackClick.
 Web Clicks ‘More’ button.

 Custom attribute Allows you to identify groups of visitors based on characteristics and behaviors that are specific to your business.